 As we have seen, this forced break from social life has a strong impact on our planet.
 But once the containment is over, what will happen?
 Stopping home office, we will get back in the car to go to work or do our shopping.
 A major issue for our planet but also for our health, it is important to specify that air pollution is the second cause of avoidable death in France.
 According to a Public Health study, it causes nearly 48,000 deaths per year in France.

 From this observation, it is therefore important to learn from what is happening to us.
 With the mission to act for a better world.
 This can begin in particular by slightly changing our mobility habits.
 Indeed, according to the Ademe study below, on a 2 kilometers journey, in one year, the car emits twice as much CO2 as the bus.
 Nine times more than the TER and seventy-five times more than public transport (RER, Metro, Tramway, etc.).

 A platform grouping together different modes of transport, its purpose is to enable the planning and reservation of several transport operators.
 All on a single platform.
-In particular, Lyko has developed the most powerful and intuitive tools to launch and develop its own MaaS solution, via the integration of a simple API grouping together nearly 1200 mobility services from all over the world.
+In particular, Lyko has developed the most powerful and intuitive tools to launch and develop its own MaaS solution, via the integration of a simple API grouping together more than 2500 mobility services from all over the world.
 For more information, please visit our website lyko.tech.